Azure/prometheus-collector/tools/prom-to-arm/README.md

   input                           Input Prometheus rule groups Yaml file path.

 Options:
-  -m, --mac-resource-id <string>  MAC resource id's that this rule group is scoped to.
+  -amw, --azure-monitor-workspace <string>  Azure monitor workspace id's that this rule group is scoped to.
   -c, --cluster-name <string>               The cluster name of the rule group evaluation.
   -a, --action-group-id <string>            The resource id of the action group to use for alerting rules.
   -o, --output <string>                     Output path.
 If not set, output would be printed to std out.
   -s, --skip-validation                     Skip validation.
+  -l, --location <string>                   Rule group location.
   -h, --help                                display help for command
 ```